CarlosRanara/CCDSALG-MCO1/README.md

 ...
 xn yn
 ```

-Where:
-- `n` is the number of points
+Where `n` is the number of points, followed by n lines of coordinate pairs.
-- Each subsequent line contains x and y coordinates (double precision)

 ### Output File Format

 ```
 m
 x1 y1